skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The tunnel continues forward and slightly downwards for what seems like miles.
 At last they come to an open chamber, illuminated with a faint green glow.
-In the center of the room is a steel box of obvious Dwarven make, and a little smaller than the height of a Dwarf.
+In the center of the room is a steel box of obvious dwarven make, and a little smaller than the height of a dwarf.
 Skeeve can see that the box is bathed in magic.

 Even here, deep in the sunless underground, the floor is thick with